The Adult Literacy and Life Skills (ALL) Study: An Introduction Poster

 Date Published: September 2007

-This poster is available as a download (please refer to the 'Downloads/Links' inset box, top right).
+This poster is available as a download (please refer to the 'Downloads' inset box).
+Please consider the environment before printing.

 The Adult Literacy and Life Skills (ALL) study is an investigation of the distribution of certain skills (such as literacy, numeracy, and document interpretation) among the adult population.
 It is conducted at both international and national levels.
 This allows for comparison with other countries as well as providing information specific to New Zealand.